Jeffkungu/Recipe/README.md

-### The Recipe App Demonstrate various testing techniques, both UI and Unit testing.
+### The Recipe App Demonstrate various testing techniques; UI, Unit and Instrumented testing.
-* It takes input from .txt files and converts them into java objects which is displayed on the UI.
+* It takes input from .txt files in the Asset directory and converts them into java objects which is displayed on the UI.
+* Recipe App simply reads from the Asset directory within the app structure.